axetroy/react-now/README.md

 # react-now

-react component for rend the time now. update in every seconds
+react component for rend the time now.

 ## Install